City of Milwaukee Commercial Revitalization Grants Application

 Application and Approval Process

-Individuals interested in applying for the Commercial Revitalization Grant program should first contact the Commercial Corridor Team to discuss their project.
-Applications are accepted throughout the year and are reviewed by the Business Resource Committee once a month to determine if the project merits an award and an award amount.
+Individuals interested in applying for the Commercial Revitalization Grant program should first contact the Commercial Corridor Team (CCT) to discuss their project.
+Applications are accepted throughout the year and are reviewed by the Business Resource Committee once a month.
 A completed application package is due a minimum of two weeks prior to the committee meeting.
-Any expenses incurred or work started prior to committee approval will be ineligible for reimbursement.
+CCT staff will review complete applications and score them using the rubric below (based on the criteria for consideration listed a two sections down in this application).
+Applications may be denied, or award amount reduced, based on alignment with the Criteria of Consideration or if insufficient program funding is available.

 Compliance and Reimbursement Guidelines